 Four main types of wetsuits:

-Difference between the cheap and a right brand wetsuit
+Difference between cheap and a surf-specific wetsuit brand

 Beginner surfers might not be as experienced in picking the right technical gear and tend to choose the wetsuit by the price tag only.
 In reality, cheap wetsuits are cheap.
 A technical surfing gear, that’s the number one garment around your body that helps you stay in the water for a long time comfortably.
 Make sure to get an adequately branded wetsuit – if you want to maximize your time in the surf.
 Especially in climates, where you´ll need a thicker wetsuit than 2mm.